tony-albanese/ci-project-4/README.md

 # Deployment

 ## technology used

-gunicorn - server to run django on heroku dj-database-url Use Database URLs in your Django Application. dj3-cloudinary-storage - Allows use of cloudinary crispy-forms bootstrap 5
++ gunicorn - server to run django on heroku
++ dj-database-url- Use Database URLs in your Django Application.
++ dj3-cloudinary-storage - Allows use of cloudinary
++ crispy-forms
++ bootstrap 5

 ## Project Creation